-- (1) Either of the official languages may be used at any stage of the proceedings in any court and the evidence shall be recorded in the language so used. - [subsection (1) amended by section 7 of Act 40 of 1952] - (2) If, in a criminal case, evidence is given in a language with which the accused is not in the opinion of the court sufficiently conversant, a competent interpreter shall be called by the court in order to translate such evidence into a language with which the accused professes or appears to the court to be sufficiently conversant, irrespective of whether the language in which the evidence is given, is one of the official languages or of whether the representative of the accused is conversant with the language used in the evidence or not.
+(1) Either of the official languages may be used at any stage of the proceedings in any court and the evidence shall be recorded in the language so used.

+(2) If, in a criminal case, evidence is given in a language with which the accused is not in the opinion of the court sufficiently conversant, a competent interpreter shall be called by the court in order to translate such evidence into a language with which the accused professes or appears to the court to be sufficiently conversant, irrespective of whether the language in which the evidence is given, is one of the official languages or of whether the representative of the accused is conversant with the language used in the evidence or not.

-7. Public access to records
+7. Public access to records and custody thereof

-Subject to the rules the records of the court shall be accessible to the public under supervision of the clerk of the court at convenient times and upon payment of such fees as may be prescribed by such rules; and for this purpose and for all other purposes the records of any court of magistrate or resident magistrate which has at any time existed within the Union shall be preserved at the seat of magistracy of the district containing the place where such court was held, and shall be deemed to be records of the court of such district: Provided that after three years from the date of passing sentence in the case of proceedings in which sentence was passed in terms of sub-section (5) of section three hundred and fifty-one of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), or after three years from the date of passing sentence in the case of proceedings in which sentence was passed n terms of sub-section (5) of section three hundred and fifty-one of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), or after fifteen years from the date of the judgment in the case of any other proceedings, the record of such proceedings may upon the order of the Secretary for Justice be removed to a central place of custody or be destroyed or otherwise disposed of.
+- (1) Subject to the rules the records of the court shall be accessible to the public under supervision of the clerk of the court at convenient times and upon payment of such fees as may be prescribed by such rules, and for this purpose and for all other purposes the records of any court of magistrate or resident magistrate which has at any time existed within the Republic, shall be deemed to be the records of the court of the district in which the place where such court was held is situated, and such records shall be preserved at the seat of magistracy of that district for such periods as the Secretary for Justice may from time to time determine. - (2) The Secretary for Justice may order that after expiry of the periods referred to in subsection (1) the records so preserved be removed to a central place of custody or be destroyed or otherwise disposed of.